 But let’s boot this sucker, shall we?

-Despite the intro showing a dragon, unfortunately you won’t find any (living) dragons in the game.
+Despite the intro showing a dragon, unfortunately, you won’t find any (living) dragons in the game.
 You’d have to wait further along down the series for that.

-The game starts with the character creation, first by choosing a class (Fighter, Magic User or Thief) and then relocating your points to your preferred stats and finally naming him.
+The game starts with the character creation, first by choosing a class (Fighter, Magic-User or Thief) and then relocating your points to your preferred stats and finally naming him.
 The character’s appearance, however, is always the same.

-While it is possible to create hybrid characters by allocating points in different stats (like giving the Fighter the ability to cast spells, for example), the game will always treat you as the class you’ve chosen.
+While it is possible to create hybrid characters by allocating points in different stats (like giving the Fighter the ability to cast spells, for example), the game will always treat you like the class you’ve chosen.
 Returning to the previous example, while you can still use a spell as a Fighter to open the locked door, you won’t get the points the Fighter would usually get for smashing said door open.

 And these aren’t the only RPG elements in the game.
-Your character won’t level up like in most RPGs, instead you raise your stats by repeating the same action several times over.
+Your character won’t level up like in most RPGs, instead, you raise your stats by repeating the same action several times over.
 Fighting with your weapon raises your Strength and Weapon Use stats, throwing a dagger raises your Throwing and Weapon Use stats or casting a spell raises your Intelligence, Magic and that specific Spell proficiency stats and so on and so forth.
 You can raise your stats to a maximum of 100 points for each (with some exceptions, like Experience).

-Also you can’t just sleep anywhere.
+Also, you can’t just sleep anywhere.
 There are a few safe spots to do it, like the inn or the castle stable for beginners, although there are also a few other safe spots in the surrounding forest for you to find.